-'Peaky Blinders' season 6 – release date, plot, and everything we know so far
+'Peaky Blinders' season 6 confirmed to be the last as production begins

 “[Series seven] will tell a different story, where Tommy Shelby – who begins as this nihilistic, looking-out only for his family person – will be redeemed, and he will become good.”

+Director Anthony Byrne has also teased how season six will begin, telling Digital Spy: “It picks up directly.
+So, the very first image you will see will be back in that field… Tommy, with a gun to his head.
+Then, we will move on from there, we resolve that amazing moment… it’s great.”

 Who’ll be in the cast?
+Will there be any cameos?

-Who’s to say?
-Previous series have taught us that anyone can die at any time.
-All we know at this stage is that Tommy needs to survive for Knight’s plot through to 1939 to take place.
+Many may have been left a little worried by that final scene with Tommy holding a gun to his head, but we know at this stage is that he needs to survive for Knight’s plot through to 1939 and the start of World War Two to take place.

+Beyond that, we can also expect Arthur, Polly, Michael, Finn, Gina, Oswald Mosely to return.
+We assume The Billy Boys will still be playing a strong role too.
+Sadly, Abarama Gold is more.

+As for new cast, we know that This Is England star Stephen Graham is joining the cast – but he won’t be reprising his Boardwalk Empire role as Al Capone.

 Who’ll be on the soundtrack?